 The CFA recognizes the importance of independent study supervision as a form of teaching.
-Since there are no SEQs for independent studies, beginning in 2009-10, the dean's office will solicit letters from all 250s, 350s, and 370s at the conclusion of each semester, encouraging these students to write letters.
+Since there are no SEQs for independent studies, the Provost's office gets in touch with all students participating in 250s, 350s, and 370s at the conclusion of each semester, encouraging them to write letters.